Putin warns 'military hysteria' over N. Korea may cause 'catastrophe'

 On Monday, the U.S. urged the United Nations to step up pressure on Kim and accused him of "begging for war."

-U.S. Ambassador to the U.N.
-Nikki Haley said: "Enough is enough ... we must adopt the strongest possible measures."
+Nikki Haley, U.S. Ambassador to the U.N., said: "Enough is enough ... we must adopt the strongest possible measures."
 She added: "We have kicked the can down the road long enough.
 There is no more road left."

-On Sunday, President Donald Trump tweeted that he was considering stopping all trade with any country doing business with the secretive regime.
+On Sunday, Trump tweeted that he was considering stopping all trade with any country doing business with the secretive regime.

 North Korea imports or exports from more than 100 nations.
 However, around 90 percent of Pyongyang's trade is with Beijing and Trump has often said the Chinese should take more steps to rein in Kim's nuclear ambitions.